50+ Laptop Friendly Cafés in Berlin

 Erchy’s is a bright plant-filled café home to friendly service, solid WiFi, vegetarian plates, and good coffee.
 The laptop-friendly areas are mostly reserved for the large table in the center, as well as a bit of stool seating along the walls (and potentially outdoors?).
 The tables that are not laptop-friendly are clearly marked.
 There are a couple of outlets at the center of the main table as well, if I recall correctly.

 I would recommend arriving earlier in the day (like by 10ish) because they can be pretty popular and I have seen the laptop-friendly area run out of room.
 They’re a good spot for early birds since they open up at 8 in the morning, which is earlier than most other cafés on this list.
 Their food is delicious too, I always ended up grabbing lunch here during my coworking session.
-For a snack, I like their pistachio croissant, and for a meal, I highly suggest their pink bowl, as long as you’re okay with all the garlic.
+For a snack, I like their pistachio croissant, and for a meal, I highly suggest their Pink Bowl, as long as you’re okay with all the garlic.

 Choriner Straße 84 | Mitte